 - Magazines: 4 – 6 magazines

-- Ammo: You will need to bring 150 to 250 rounds.
+- Ammo: Recommended to bring 150 rounds.
 We have ammo restrictions to protect our shooters and steel targets.
 Ammo that has a velocity of 1600 FPS or Higher and Steel Jacketed Ammo i.e. Tulu or Wolf that has a copper washed steel jacket are prohibited.

 - Holster: specific to division (shoulder holsters are prohibited)